Introduction

 Does not God rule all history?
 Why is Israel’s history a revelation of God and not Egyptian history or US history?

-Because the events which make up Israel’s history were accompanied by divine revelation which teaches us the significance of these events.
+Because the events which make up Israel’s history were accompanied by divine revelation which teach us the significance of these events.
 No other history has this.

 At what point, did the people of God begin to write down God’s revelation?